intelliticks/intelliticks.github.io/README.md

-om ganeshaye namah
-ss# "Sedna" One Page Website Template
+# "Sedna" One Page Website Template

 "Sedna" is a one page website template made by [Peter Finlan](http://peterfinlan.com/) exclusively for Codrops.